 Do you ever wanted to have a freelance experience, but don’t know how to get started?
 Do you think that becoming a freelancer is too much of a risk to trade with your stable job and steady income?
 Do you want to control and steer every aspect of your professional career without relying on someone else doing it for you?
 Maybe you feel unhappy with what you are doing and need a change?
 Or maybe you’re just adventurous enough and willing to try something different!
-Come to my lightning talk where I’ll discuss a few major points about doing freelance based on my own personal experience in the Java world, and hopefully this will help you clear up your mind and make your own decision about trying to freelance someday.
+Come to my lightning talk where I’ll discuss a few major points about doing freelance based on my own personal experience in the Java world, and hopefully, this will help you clear up your mind and make your own decision about trying to freelance someday.

 Java EE 7 Batch Processing in the Real World

 This talk will explore one of the newest API for Java EE 7, the JSR 352, Batch Applications for the Java Platform.
-Batch processing is found in nearly every industry when you need to execute a non-interactive, bulk-oriented and long running operation task.
-A few examples are: financial transactions, billing, inventory management, report generation and so on.
-The JSR 352 specifies a common set of requirements that every batch application usually needs like: checkpointing, parallelization, splitting and logging.
+Batch processing is found in nearly every industry when you need to execute a non-interactive, bulk-oriented and long-running operation task.
+A few examples are financial transactions, billing, inventory management, report generation and so on.
+The JSR 352 specifies a common set of requirements that every batch application usually needs like checkpointing, parallelization, splitting and logging.
 It also provides you with a job specification language and several interfaces that allow you to implement your business logic and interact with the batch container.
-We are going to demo a real life example batch application, starting with a simple task and then evolve it using the advanced API’s until we have a full parallel and checkpointing reader-processor-writer batch.
+We are going to demo a real-life example batch application, starting with a simple task and then evolve it using the advanced API’s until we have a full parallel and checkpointing reader-processor-writer batch.
 By the end of the session, attendees should be able to understand the use cases of the JSR 352, when to apply it and how to develop a full Java EE Batch Application.

 The 5 people in your organization that grow legacy code

 Have you ever looked at a random piece of code and wanted to rewrite it so badly?
 It’s natural to have legacy code in your application at some point.
 It’s something that you need to accept and learn to live with.
 So is this a lost cause?
 Should we just throw in the towel and give up?
 Hell no!
-Over the years, I learned to identify 5 main creators/enablers of legacy code on the engineering side, which I’m sharing here with you using real development stories (with a little humour in the mix).
+Over the years, I learned to identify 5 main creators/enablers of legacy code on the engineering side, which I’m sharing here with you using real development stories (with a little humor in the mix).
 Learn to keep them in line and your code will live longer!